ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 In Altibase 5 the property is modified with SQLSetConnectAttr() to solve this problem.
 Altibase 5 always makes the property in the Altibase CLI driver same as that in server.

-You can write as follows when using the Altibase CLI.
+It can be written as follows when using the Altibase CLI.

 ```
 SQLSetConnectAttr(conn,